Kashariyot (Couriers) in the Jewish Resistance During the Holocaust

 With hindsight, we see that this initial period provided the kashariyot with critical training and experience.
 They studied the routines of the guards at the ghetto gates and learned when and how they could get out; they prepared their documents, dress, and appearance so that they could pass as non-Jews and work on the Aryan side; they rehearsed the “cover story” that would camouflage their real purpose and honed their techniques for smuggling illegal goods into the ghetto; and they found safe rooms and places to meet outside the ghetto, and a few people they could trust to help them in the future.
 These experiences also empowered them psychologically: they learned that they could succeed in outwitting the Germans.

-The second, and most critical mission of the kashariyot required them to shift gears.
+The second, and most critical, mission of the kashariyot required them to shift gears.
 In fact, it required a major change in their strategy, a change inspired by terrifying news.
 In June 1941, when the Germans launched a surprise attack against their Soviet “allies,” German mobile killing units began mass shooting operations in which entire Jewish communities were murdered in a single day.
 While these massacres were highly secret operations, like those carried out in the Ponary forest near Vilna (in September 1941), the shocking news eventually reached the leaders of the Jewish underground in nearby communities.
 To their credit, they slowly began to understand that the killings were not isolated events: they were part of a comprehensive German plan to annihilate the Jews.

 The Jewish underground leaders also realized that if the Germans were indeed planning genocide, there was no point in helping people cope with the hardships of the ghetto.
-All their efforts to sustain schools, soup kitchens and culture were futile if no one could survive.
+All their efforts to sustain schools, soup kitchens, and culture were futile if no one could survive.
 In fact, if all Jews had already been sentenced to death, the only thing that mattered was finding a way to warn them about the Germans’ plans.
 Relaying that warning was clearly a job for the kashariyot.
 It became the most urgent priority of the Jewish underground and the most important mission of the kashariyot.

 It was Abba Kovner, a leader of the Jewish underground in Vilna, who first dispatched the couriers with the news of the murders—and the call for resistance.
 It was not by chance that the news came from Vilna.
 The Jews in Lithuania were on the front lines of the German invasion (in June 1941) and they were among the first to be massacred by the German killing squads.
-Abba Kovner was one of the first leaders to hear—and to believe—an eyewitness who had escaped from a mass killings at Ponary, and he was one of the first to understand what her story meant.
+Abba Kovner was one of the first leaders to hear—and to believe—an eyewitness who had escaped a mass killing at Ponary, and he was one of the first to understand what her story meant.
 In his famous speech calling for armed resistance in Vilna (on December 31, 1941) Abba Kovner declared: “Let us not go like sheep to the slaughter. … It is better to die as free men fighting. … Let us defend ourselves to the very last breath.”

-It was Kovner who dispatched the first couriers to Grodno, Bialystok and Warsaw, and each of them carried the carefully copied text of his speech to read as their call for resistance.
+It was Kovner who dispatched the first couriers to Grodno, Bialystok, and Warsaw, and each of them carried the carefully copied text of his speech to read as their call for resistance.
 (That is why Kovner’s dictum “Let us not go like sheep to the slaughter” appears in so many survivor accounts.)

 It was hard for the kashariyot, who had always encouraged others to believe in life and hope, to find themselves traveling the same dangerous routes to speed the news of impending death.
 It was as if their world had turned upside down, and the propelling energy of their spirited optimism had to be transformed into unflinching grim pessimism.
 If they wanted to be effective, their descriptions had to be detailed and specific.
 But it was psychologically burdensome to repeatedly describe the gruesome scenes of mass murders.
 In addition, they themselves were forced to witness more German atrocities: they were often the only Jewish eyewitness to the anguish and end of entire villages and longstanding Jewish communities.
-While they felt compelled to bear witness, and compelled to remember and “record” everything they had seen for posterity, they also bore the psychological burden of keeping those memories alive (Gutman, 1963).
+While they felt compelled to bear witness, remember, and “record” everything they had seen for posterity, they also bore the psychological burden of keeping those memories alive (Gutman, 1963).

 It was not only hard for the kashariyot to carry the news of the killings; it was also difficult for others to hear—and to believe—their reports.
 How could anyone believe that families who were told to bring bedding and clothing for “resettlement” were instead taken directly to be shot and buried in mass graves?